United Kingdom–Zambia relations: History

+The UK governed Zambia from 1911 to 1964, when Zambia achieved full independence.

 Zambia was part of the British Empire, when it was known as Northern Rhodesia, until its independence from the United Kingdom in 1964.
 Both countries are part of the Commonwealth of Nations.

 Zambian ambassador Lieutenant General Paul Mihova is based at the High Commission of Zambia, London.
 Nicholas Woolley was appointed British High Commissioner to Zambia in August 2019.
+The Zambia Independence Act 1964 was passed, assuring Zambian Independence.